 It's important to be aware of which social network your audience may be on.
 You can call it marketing ageism, but it's obviously easier to find older audiences on Facebook now, while it's easier to find zoomers and millennials on Instagram or Tiktok.

-With solid digital marketing tactics and proper media planning, you can achieve your goals by using paid advertising tools on social media.
+With solid media buying marketing, you can achieve your goals by using paid advertising tools on social media.

 Media buying on radio and television